IsoEx: an explainable unsupervised approach to process event logs cyber investigation: Dataset structure presentation

 The data that was gathered through Microsoft Defender contains unlabeled process creation events.
 The used dataset also presents for each process event the parent-child relationship, some logon information, and the initiating process’ internal filename among others.
-A detailed view of the table’s headers can be found in the appendix \ref{fig:DeviceProcessEventsEvents}.
+A detailed view of the table’s headers can be found in the documentation of Microsoft Defender.
 It is relevant to note at this point that even though IsoEx was built and tested on this Microsoft Defender generated dataset, the model does work with any other data source, even raw logs.
 Using raw logs would in fact only require some pre-processing of the input data to make it consumable by IsoEx.
 Hereafter is a small illustration of how that pre-processing would look like.
 To sum it up, even though the model was primarily built with Microsoft Defender's datasets, it can still manage to deal with data coming from different EDRs and even with manual uploads of .csv files for instance as long as some basics columns such as the generation timestamp or the parent command line are provided in the data set.\\

 In order to enrich this database and increase the model's accuracy and reliability, the process events table was joined with another table from Microsoft Defender: the DeviceImageLoadEvents table.
 This table makes it possible to factor in binary files like .dlls when performing the anomaly analysis of logs.
-A detailed view of the table's headers can be found in the appendix \ref{fig:DeviceImageLoadEvents}.
+A detailed view of the table’s headers can be found in the documentation of Microsoft Defender.

 This dataset captures process events and image load events coming from more than 50 devices (client or server) with different types of users (administrator or not) so that a large enough span of scenarios and potential use cases can be represented in the data.
-On all devices, process event and load image events were captured for a period of 30 days on average (time limit set by Microsoft Defender).
+On all devices, process events and load image events were captured for a period of 30 days on average (time limit set by Microsoft Defender).